b-n-space/b-n-space/content/articles/european_eleectricity_market_czech_politicians.md

 date: 2022-09-26T09:00:00.000Z
 draft: false
 ---

-In the czech show **Qoestions by Václav Moravec**, the local industry and trade minister Jozef Síkela and his predecessor Karel Havlíček discussed measures for tackling the high energy prices in Europe.

-Following are highlights translated from the original article on ct24.

 In the Czech talk show **Qoestions by Václav Moravec**, the local industry and trade minister Jozef Síkela and his predecessor Karel Havlíček discussed measures for tackling the high energy prices in Europe.